rajdyp/study-decks/docs/python/fundamentals/fast_api.md

         return cls.__name__.lower()
 ```

-TL;DR: Applying @as_declarative to the Base class sets the stage for creating declarative base classes, and SQLAlchemy uses the class_registry to keep track of these classes for various ORM operations.
+TL;DR: Applying @as_declarative to the Base class sets the (1) stage for creating declarative base classes, and SQLAlchemy uses the class_registry to keep track of these classes for various ORM operations.

+1. This is test

 ### @as_declarative on Base class
 Applying @as_declarative to the Base class means that any class inheriting from Base will become a declarative base class.